minio/operator/docs/cert-manager.md

 ## Trust tenant-1 CA in MinIO Operator

-MinIO Operator can trust as many CA certificates as provided, to do this, create a secret with the prefix `operator-ca-tls-` followed by a unique identifier in the `minio-operator` namespace.
+MinIO Operator can trust as many CA certificates as provided.
+To do this, create a secret with the prefix `operator-ca-tls-` followed by a unique identifier in the `minio-operator` namespace.

-MinIO Operator will mount and trust all certificates issued by the provided CA's, this is required because MinIO Operator performs health checks using the */minio/health/cluster* endpoint.
+MinIO Operator mounts and trusts all certificates issued by the provided CA's.
+This is required because MinIO Operator performs health checks using the */minio/health/cluster* endpoint.

-If Operator is not correctly configured to trust the MinIO Certificate (or its CA), you will see a similar error message in the Operator Pod logs that the following:
+If Operator is not correctly configured to trust the MinIO Certificate (or its CA), you will see an error message like the following in the Operator Pod logs:

 ```error
 Failed to get cluster health: Get "https://minio.tenant-1.svc.cluster.local/minio/health/cluster":
 x509: certificate signed by unknown authority
 ```
-For more details in health checks, see https://min.io/docs/minio/Kubernetes/upstream/operations/monitoring/healthcheck-probe.html#cluster-write-quorum.
+For more details about health checks, see https://min.io/docs/minio/Kubernetes/upstream/operations/monitoring/healthcheck-probe.html#cluster-write-quorum.

 ### Create `operator-ca-tls-tenant-1` secret

-Copy the Cert Manager generated CA public key (ca.crt) into the minio-operator namespace, this allows Operator to trust the cert-manager issued CA and the derived certificates.
+Copy the Cert Manager generated CA public key (ca.crt) into the minio-operator namespace.
+This allows Operator to trust the cert-manager issued CA and the derived certificates.

 Create a `ca.crt` file containing the CA: